-One last time Elisabeth’s devil made an effort to get hold on her body and soul, but it was not able to get inside anymore.
+One last time Elisabeth’s Devil made an effort to get hold on her body and soul, but it was not able to get inside anymore.
 It left the room, and out of frustration the Devil set fire to the matrass made of straw.
 Elisabeth extinguished the flames with both her arms, which got burned heavily.
 When Elisabeth wrapped her arms with the hemp bedspread the three saints had sat on, the skin of her arms healed immediately.

 The above account is basically a free translation of documentation collected by the Meertens Institute.
 The story of this miracle can be traced back in texts dating back to around the year 1480.
 Different accounts speak of the yearly procession held on Pentecost Monday carrying the statue of Virgin Mary.
 Departing from the parish church in Heukelum to the chapel in hamlet Friezenwijk.
 The chapel was built on the spot where the exorcism had happened.
 The hemp bedspread was kept as relic in the church of Heukelum, but has been lost.
 Probably after the Reformation.

 One can think of many explanations for this story.
 A likely one, we think, is that it was about a young girl with a rebellious character who was pressured by her environment to accept the social, conservative conventions.
 Maybe she resisted to conform, it got her off balance, and caused distress and even mental sickness.
-Or, who knows, she was mentally instable in the first place, which made her behave socially unacceptable, and out of ignorance was pressured into obedience and ‘healed’.
+Or, who knows, she was mentally unstable in the first place, which made her behave socially unacceptable, and out of social ignorance was pressured into obedience and ‘healed’.
 Either way, Elisabeth had to fight her personal demons.
 We cannot help to think that a free female spirit was victim of her time.

 The procession was very popular.
 People from all over the country attended.
-Even after the Protestant Reformation and the Beeldenstorm ‘image/statue storm’ in the year 1566, devotees continued to organise the procession.
+Even after the Protestant Reformation and the Beeldenstorm ‘image/statue fury’ in the year 1566, devotees continued to organise the procession.
 Halfway the seventeenth century, the procession was popular still.
 A century later, however, the tradition had fallen into disuse at last.
 Not much later, the chapel must have been dismantled, likewise the procession pathway.
 Where exactly the chapel stood, is unclear.
 It might that it stood in the area that has been fully excavated by the local brick factory.
 So, we will never know.

 The sinful girl of monastery Bloemhof

 The early thirteenth-century Cronica Floridi Horti ‘Chronicle of monastery Flower Garden’, of the equally named monastery at Wittewierum in Frisia, speaks of tragedy of a similar nature as that of Elisabeth from Vrieswijc.
 The monastery is known in Dutch as klooster Bloemhof.
-It is about a young girl who was haunted by an impure ghost or monster, even after she enter the monastery as sister oblate.
+It is about a young girl who was haunted by an impure ghost or monster, even after she entered the monastery as sister oblate.
 Abbot Emo performed exorcism rites, including sprinkling the girl with holy water.